 There are a number of other groups of participants (the Mummers that give the parade its title) unique to the Philadelphia parade, namely the Fancies, String Bands and Fancy Brigades, each bringing their own particular brand of entertainment to the party.
 In total over 10,000 performers take part.
 The best way to appreciate this is undoubtedly to attend in person, and if you have done so we would love to hear your reviews (see the feedback section at the bottom of this page).

-The parade route is actually changing for the 2015 parade, the first modifications in several years.
-This year's parade will begin at 15th and Market near Dilworth Park for the judging prior to moving down to City Hall.
+The parade actually changed for the 2015 parade, the first modifications in several years.
+This year's parade will likely again follow the new route, beginning at 15th and Market near Dilworth Park for the judging prior to moving down to City Hall.
 The parade will then travel south down Broad Street to Washington Avenue.
 This is pretty much a reversal of the previous route.
 Other judging areas will be at The Union League of Philadelphia and at the intersection of Broad Street and Carpenter Street.

-The String Band order of march is as follows:
+The String Band order of march for 2015 is below, 2016 details to follow

 2 Greater Overbrook